netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 When a rule is mathed the following actions can be performed:

     * Generate |product_name| event.
-Event generation is options - it could be useful to have rules that work as exclusion - match specific conditions and do not perform any actions.
+Event generation is optional - it could be useful to have rules that work as exclusion - match specific conditions and do not perform any actions.
     * Break.
 In this case the following rules will not be processed even if :guilabel:`Process all` is set.
     * Do not save to database.
 If this is set, mached Windows Event Log record will not be saved to the database.